Jonovono/Cutter/README.md

 - This may be some of the worst Obj-C you have seen?
 Made this while learning it so if you see improvements please submit pull request.
 - The kernel extension for recording the system audio has some bugs and is old.
 It works fine for me, but you may have issues.
 - When doing selection screen recordings, there is a bug I have not figured out yet.
 It seems to crash if opening the select screen multiple times?
+-
+# YO YO YOSEMITE ISSUE
+The kext is not signed which apple needs so to get around that run:

+    sudo nvram boot-args="debug=0x146 kext-dev-mode=1" in your terminal and then restart your computer and try the installation again!

 # Fixes
 - If you notice your speakers not outputting sound anymore simply: System Preferences -> Sound -> Internal Speakers.
 If you want to then try using Cutter again do the previous with Cutter closed and then open it.
 Hopefully that works.